 Make it a habit!
-Chose subject and learn something new every day step by step.
-From fun facts you can share with your friends to the art of making woollen pictures… Whatever you are into – don’t delay it – learn it now.
+Choose a subject and learn something new every day step by step.
+From fun facts that you can share with your friends to the art of making woollen pictures… Whatever you are into – don’t delay it – learn it now.

 Live as if you were to die tomorrow.
 Learn as if you were to live forever. - Mahatma Gandhi

 If you are not sure about a subject – just ask for an explanation.
 Yes, I know, there are plenty of people out there who wouldn’t mind to rub it in your face that you don’t know something that may be obvious to them.
 So what?!
 Take a look at point 2 and get on with it.
 Clarify.
 Learn new things no matter what others might think.
 You learn, you develop yourself as a person – that’s the only thing that matters.

 Waiting is painful.
 Forgetting is painful.
 But not knowing which to do is the worse kind of suffering. - Paulo Coelho